Herschel Walker: Environment and climate change

-Gun control and school shootings
+Guns

 When asked in May 2022 on how to tackle gun violence, Walker said: "Cain killed Abel and that's a problem that we have.
 What we need to do is look into how we can stop those things."
 Walker then suggested "getting a department that can look at young men that's looking at women, that's looking at their social media", and also by "putting money into the mental health field ... rather than departments that want to take away your rights."
 When asked if he supported new gun laws in the wake of the Uvalde school shooting, Walker responded: "What I like to do is see it and everything and stuff."

 LGBT rights

-Walker opposes allowing transgender athletes to compete in women's sports events, stating in September 2022: "Let's get men out of women's sports".
+Walker opposes allowing trans women in women's sports competitions, stating in September 2022: "Let's get men out of women's sports".
 Walker also discussed transgender children in general, stating, "they're telling the young kids in school, you can be a boy tomorrow even if you're a girl...
 But I want the young kids to know you go to heaven.
 Jesus may not recognize you.
 Because he made you a boy.
 He made you a girl."

 Asked about same-sex marriage, Walker said states should be free to decide the legality of same-sex marriage.

 National security

-Walker supports Donald Trump's wall at the border with Mexico.
+Walker supports a wall at the border with Mexico.
 He wants the United States to "heavily invest" in the military.

 Personal life

-Walker has lived in Westlake, Texas and in the Las Colinas area of Irving, Texas.
+Walker has lived in Westlake, Texas, and in the Las Colinas area of Irving, Texas.
+As of June 2025, Walker's net worth is between $32.1 million and $80.5 million according to his financial assets disclosure.

 In August 2021, as he was preparing to run for U.S. Senate, Walker registered to vote in Georgia and listed his residence as Buckhead, Georgia; the property is owned by his wife Julie Blanchard.
 However, in a January 2022 political campaign event, Walker said: "I live in Texas … I was sitting in my home in Texas …" Tax records also show that Walker's primary residence for 2021 and 2022 is still registered as Tarrant County, Texas, where he continues to receive property tax breaks.